Is Pasta Good for Weight Loss? Portions & Meal Ideas

 Choosing Your Pasta and Sauce

-These combinations keep you in the 400-600 calorie range while actually tasting like something you'd want to eat.
+These combinations keep you in the 400-600 calorie range while still tasting satisfying and enjoyable.

 Shrimp Marinara: Cook 1 cup pasta and toss with 5 ounces of shrimp, 3/4 cup marinara sauce, and a big handful of fresh spinach wilted in at the end.
 Finish with fresh basil.
-The shrimp adds protein without much fat, and the spinach bulks up the bowl.
+The shrimp adds protein, and the spinach bulks up the bowl.

 Tuna Tomato Pasta: Combine 1 cup pasta with 4-5 ounces of tuna (canned in water works great), halved cherry tomatoes, capers, and a squeeze of lemon.
 Drizzle with 1 teaspoon olive oil.
 This one comes together in the time it takes to boil the pasta.